rodekruis/FacebookTaskGenerator/README.md

 # FacebookTaskGenerator

 These script can be used to transform High Resolution Settlement Layer (HRSL) "Facebook" data into polygons for creating HOTOSM tasks to map buildings.

 Information and data about the HRSL project can be found here:
 [https://ciesin.columbia.edu/data/hrsl/](https://ciesin.columbia.edu/data/hrsl/)

 ![HRSL data example](hrsl_mwi_20506.png "HRSL data example")

-##Process
+## Process

 Unfortunately I did not manage to convert the data using just one system or programming language.
 So to run the entire conversion there are a few steps:

-* Download the hrsl geotiff and an admin shapefile.
+* Download the hrsl geotiff and an admin shapefile
-* Clip hrsl raster into smaller rasters by admin areas.
+* Clip hrsl raster into smaller rasters by admin areas
 * Polygonize smaller rasters into shapefiles
 * Load shapefiles into PostgreSQL database
 * Buffer, union and intersect data